queuemail/docs-and-examples/api-logs.md

-Using these endpoint you can get email logs.
+Using these endpoints you can get email logs.

 <!-- tabs:start -->